Gramli/WeatherApi/README.md

 	*  API Configuration
 * **Weather.Infrastructure** - layer for communication with external resources like database, cache, web service..
 	*  Repositories Implementation - access to database
-	*  External Services Proxies - proxy classes implementation to obtain data from external web services
+	*  External Services Proxies - proxy classes implementation - to obtain data from external web services
 	*  Infastructure Specific Services - services which are needed to interact with infrastructure
-* **Weather.Core** - business logic implementatin of the application
+* **Weather.Core** - business logic of the application
 	*  Request Handlers/Managers/.. - business implementation
 	*  Interfaces - interfaces for Infrastructure layer (Service, Repository, ..)
-* **Weather.Domain** - POCO classes, extensions, all what should be shared in projects which reference it through Core project
+* **Weather.Domain** - POCO classes, extensions, all what should be shared
 	* DTOs
 	* General Extensions